thomasWeise/aitoa/book/structure/globalOptima/README.md

 Then, all the jobs together on the machine will consume&nbsp;$\jsspMachineRuntime{3}=150$ time units if we can execute them without further delay.
 Finally, it regardless with which job we finish on this machine, it will lead to a further waiting time of&nbsp;$\jsspMachineEndIdle{3}=10$ time units.
 This leads to a lower bound&nbsp;$\lowerBound(\objf)$ of&nbsp;180 and since we found the illustrated candidate solution with exactly this makespan, we have solved this (very easy) JSSP instance.

+\repo.listing{lst:IObjectiveFunctionLB}{A generic interface for objective functions, now including a function for the lower bound.}{java}{src/main/java/aitoa/structure/IObjectiveFunction.java}{}{relevant,lowerBound}

+We can extend our interface for objective functions in [@lst:IObjectiveFunctionLB] to now also allow us to implement a function `lowerBound` which returns, well, the lower bound.
+If we have no idea how to compute that for a given problem instance, this function can simply return&nbsp;$-\infty$.